ahmadalfy/frontend-notes/css/selectors.md

 ![](../images/css/selectors-focus-initial.png)

-While they seem annoying for anyone from a design prespective, this outlines helps bringing the user attention to the field being focused.
+While they seem annoying for anyone from a design perspective, this outlines helps bringing the user attention to the field being focused.
 It's common to see novice developers getting rid of these lines by using:

 ```css
 input:focus {